nvalentine-puppetlabs/dev-puppet-network/README.md

 dev-puppet-module
 =================

-Scaffolding for Puppet module development with Vagrant
+Hacking environment for the adrien/network Puppet module.